 Maid of Honour speech etiquette

-YOUR JOB – Your job is simply to drop a love-bomb on your friend.
+YOUR JOB – Is simply to drop a love-bomb on your friend.
 In our experience, a maid of honour speech can be just as touching as the groom’s, but that’s not to say it shouldn’t be blooming funny too.
-In fact, it definitely should be funny (as all good speeches are).
+In fact, it definitely should be funny.

-Tailor your speech to suit the style of the wedding.
-Is it a rock n roll affair, a traditional do or a child-friendly bash?
+YOUR STYLE – Tailor your speech to suit the style of the wedding.
+Is it a rock n roll affair, a traditional do, or a child -friendly bash?
 Think of your audience and decide if ‘ladies and gentleman’ is necessary or overly formal (generally it’s the latter).
-The basic advice is not to get laden down by old-school etiquette.

 YOUR FOCUS – The focus of the speech should be a witty description of the bride.
-You want lots of laughs but your speech also needs to be a thoughtful acknowledgement of a friendship.
-This doesn’t mean you need to sing your mate’s praises for a solid eight minutes, it means having fun with her character and showing you really ‘get her’.
-Find the things that her friends & family recognise as ‘her’ – her photographic memory of the Nando’s menu, her unusually short T-Rex arms, you get the idea .
-Yes, it might seem like you’re taking the mick but that’s actually a great way to show you care.
+This doesn’t mean you need to sing your mate’s praises for a solid eight minutes; it means having fun with her character and showing you really ‘get her’.

-THE GROOM – Remember to be nice about the groom and it helps if this sounds sincere.
+THE GROOM – Remember to be nice about the groom.
 Say more than the usual platitudes and give a sense of his character too.

-THE STORIES – a good speech has to include good stories.
-Get a bottle of wine and invite some other mates round for a brainstorm.
-Be conscious to avoid the ones which might mean she has to apologise to her husband later.
+THE STORIES – A good speech includes good stories.
+Get a bottle of wine and invite some mates round for a brainstorm.
+Be conscious of avoiding the stories which might mean she has to apologise to her husband later.

-THE TOAST – The other speakers get first dibs on the classic toasts but quite frankly, you wouldn’t want them.
-Find a unique way to toast the newly-hitched- even if it’s just to ‘the coolest couple this side of the Hog’s Head’.
+THE TOAST – Other speakers get first dibs on the classic toasts but quite frankly, who wants them?
+Find a unique way to toast the newly-hitched- even if it’s just to ‘the coolest couple this side of The Tipsy Cow’.

 The 5 rules to writing a maid of honour speech